Issa808/credit-risk-classification/README.md

 ## Results
-* The healthy loans were predidcted at a precision of almost 100% and the recall also had the same results as the precision.
+* The healthy loans were predicted at a precision of almost 100% and the recall also had the same results as the precision.
-* The risky loans had a precision of 87% and a recall was a little bit higher at 89%.
+* The risky loans had a precision of 87% and the recall was a little bit higher at 89%.
 * The resampling training data had the same results as above except for a 98% recall for the risky loans.

 ## Summary

 Since the results from the machine learning model were pretty good, I would recommend this model.
-It had basically perfect prediction for the healhy loans and high accuracy for the risky loans.
-So, I would recommend it for the Nhealhy loans more than the risky loans, but wouldn't object to both.
+It had basically perfect predictions for the healhy loans and high accuracy for the risky loans.
+So, I would recommend it for the healhy loans more than the risky loans, but would still be good for both.